titon/toolkit/docs/en/components/form.md

 ### Convenience Elements ###

-When you need to use plain text instead of an input field, while maintaining the same dimensions and spacing, a static input can be used.
+When we need to use plain text instead of an input field, while maintaining the same dimensions and spacing, a static input can be used.

 ```html